r3poo/OGP-urlshortener/README.md

 - `set_alias_path(alias_path, dest)`: insert/update alias row (upsert on `alias_path`)

 Maintenance job:
-- cleanup is triggered every minute where rows older than 1 day are deleted
+- cleanup is triggered every minute where rows older than configured number of days are deleted
 - prepared statement are cleared from database on startup